Open-Source Research

 Consulting Services

-If you have interest in hiring me to consult on your projects use my contact page and get in touch.
+If you have interest in hiring me to consult on your project use my contact page and get in touch!

 A white woman in casual clothing, a headset around her neck holding the hands of a Japanese woman dressed in a shiny pink robe and a flower crown, both standing against a dark background, a stage in show state.
 A blurry camera in the foreground.